-In general, states cannot exercise legal control over another state, or over foreign states lawfully acting within its territory.
-This approach goes back to international common law, and is centuries old. the basis is twofold.
+In general, states cannot exercise legal control over another state or foreign states lawfully acting within their territory.
+This approach goes back to international common law and is centuries old.
+The basis is twofold.
 First, states are not permitted to interfere with the public acts of foreign sovereigns out of respect for their independence.
-Secondly, the judiciary of a country should not interfere with the foreign policy of its own nation, or others, in the interest of the separation of powers.
+Secondly, the judiciary of a country should not interfere with the foreign policy of its own nation or others in the interest of the separation of powers.

 Over time, the absolute immunity of sovereigns has eroded somewhat.
-Beginning following the First World War, and accelerating In the 1950’s, various cases began to establish the difference between a state operating as a sovereign (jure imperii) versus those acts where the state acted predominantly as an economic actor (jure gestionis).
-In the latter case, courts have begun to extend jurisdiction over foreign powers and their actions within their territory as they would any other international corporation or citizen.
+Beginning following the First World War and accelerating In the 1950s, various cases began to establish the difference between a state operating as a sovereign (jure imperii) versus those acts where the state acted predominantly as an economic actor (jure gestionis).
+In the latter case, courts have begun to extend jurisdiction over foreign powers and their actions within their territory like any other international corporation or citizen.
 Currently, all states except for China and a few Latin American nations accept this doctrine of restrictive sovereign immunity distinguishing between the “private” and “national” acts of other nations to determine jurisdiction.

 This doctrine raises the question of how to define the jurisdictional status of the sovereign’s action.
-Generally, the courts look to both the nature of the act, as well as the function that the act is intended to fulfill.
-In areas such as employment matters at embassies, bases and consulates, generally the host nation does not have jurisdiction over the actions of the foreign employer.
+Generally, the courts look to both the nature of the act and the function that the act is intended to fulfill.
+In areas such as employment matters at embassies, bases, and consulates, generally, the host nation does not have jurisdiction over the actions of the foreign employer.
 However, recent cases, such as Kingdom of Morocco v.
-DR have found that if the employee and employment is of the type that is non-diplomatic (in that case, a chauffeur), that the host nation MAY have jurisdiction over the employment matter.
+DR, have found that if the employee and employment are of the type that is non-diplomatic (in that case, a chauffeur), that the host nation MAY have jurisdiction over the employment matter.

-Additionally, violations of international law, such as war crimes or crimes against humanity, have allowed countries to pierce the veil of immunity, to both charge the nation as well as the state actors with crimes and damages.
-Some of the more recent cases included suits against Germany for damages arising from forced labor camps in World War II, where German troops in nations allied with Germany pressed locals into forced labor in support of their military.
+Additionally, violations of international law, such as war crimes or crimes against humanity, have allowed countries to pierce the veil of immunity to charge the nation and the state actors with crimes and damages.
+Some of the more recent cases included suits against Germany for damages arising from forced labor camps in World War II, where German troops in nations allied with Germany pressed locals into forced labor to support their military.

-These same immunities generally extend to the official diplomats and official senior state representatives as well (personal immunity), or an agent who may not be a diplomat or senior state representative when in the conduct of official business (functional immunity).
-This immunity inures to the State, as opposed to the individual, however.
-Therefore, a State may waive the immunity and these individuals may then be subjected to trial and punishment by the host State.
+These same immunities generally extend to the official diplomats and official senior state representatives (personal immunity) or an agent who may not be a diplomat or senior state representative when in the conduct of official business (functional immunity).
+This immunity inures the State, as opposed to the individual, however.
+Therefore, a State may waive the immunity, and these individuals may then be subjected to trial and punishment by the host State.
 Many of these elements are spelled out in the Vienna Convention on Diplomatic Relations (1961).

 The personal immunities include: